RuntimeErrorGr/Serverless-HostScanner/README.md

 ## Platform level
 <img width="751" height="971" alt="platform level architecture drawio" src="https://github.com/user-attachments/assets/870ebeb0-3855-4813-b050-26ece2284544" />

+The Web Client Cluster consists of several interconnected components:

+- **Keycloak Pod**
+  Handles authentication using [Keycloak](https://www.keycloak.org/), an open-source identity and access management solution.
+It communicates with the Webserver via a dedicated API for user CRUD operations and callbacks.

+- **Keycloak PostgreSQL Pod**
+  Acts as persistent storage for user data managed by Keycloak.

+- **Webserver Pod**
+  Composed of three distinct microservices.
+All configurations and environment variables are mounted from Kubernetes Secrets.

+- **Nginx Proxy**
+  Balances traffic between the backend and frontend microservices based on route structure.
+Allows access from both the browser and API clients.

+- **FastAPI Backend**
+  Serves as the core API that implements application logic and acts as middleware between the frontend and backend services.
+It integrates with:
+  - **MariaDB** (for business logic data)
+  - **Redis** (for async processing and pub/sub)
+  - **Celery** (task queue)
+  - **Keycloak** (authentication)
+  - **External mail service** (email delivery)

+- **React Frontend**
+  A Single Page Application (SPA) that:
+  - Implements authentication via Keycloak
+  - Interacts with the backend through API calls
+  - Sends Bearer tokens (from Keycloak) for secured requests

+- **Redis Pod**
+  A key-value store used for:
+  - Asynchronous operations (via Celery)
+  - Publish/subscribe messaging
+  - Scan task coordination

+- **MariaDB Pod**
+  Persistent storage for business logic data.
+Requires a synchronization layer with Keycloak PostgreSQL to maintain user entity consistency.

+- **Celery Worker Pod**
+  Executes background tasks pulled from Redis.
+Delegates scan jobs to the Serverless Cluster and manages their lifecycle.

+---

+### Serverless Cluster

+The Serverless Cluster uses [OpenFaaS](https://www.openfaas.com/) on Kubernetes to support scalable function execution.

+- **OpenFaaS Gateway Pod**
+  Acts as the central API to deploy, monitor, and scale functions.

+- **NATS Queue Pod**
+  Manages asynchronous task execution for OpenFaaS, similar to Redis in the Web Cluster.

+- **OpenFaaS Function Pod**
+  Executes the scanning logic.
+During execution, it publishes updates to Redis, which are then consumed by Celery workers.

+- **OpenFaaS Prometheus Pod**
+  Collects metrics and supports auto-scaling via the Alert Manager.

 ## Infrastructure level
 <img width="728" height="889" alt="topologie drawio" src="https://github.com/user-attachments/assets/c9517e50-97b9-4b04-b1d3-5f142f386f04" />